RMMR-Group/rmmr_group_docs/docs/idea_vms.md

 Log in as user `IDEA` password `idea`

-Enable sharing on `C:\MIDEA` for user IDEA.

 Need to figure out firewall settings.
 For now, just disable the Windows Firewall.

-You should now be able to both connect to this system via RDP and mount MIDEA via SMB.
+You should now be able to both connect to this system via RDP.
 The username:password for both these interfaces is now `idea:idea`.
 From here on out, I like to do things via RDP, and not via the web console.

 Start IDEA and run `externalmars true`.
 You'll be prompted for the IP address of the Linux machine, which you should enter.
 You should now be able to build the Linux binaries for a given sequence.

-Stuff about config scripts goes here.
+You should now be able to connect to this system via RDP (download Microsoft Remote Desktop or similar client).
+The username:password for is now `idea:idea`.
+From here on out, I like to do things via RDP, and not via the web console.

+On your local system, checkout the `N4_VE11C_LATEST_20160120` branch of the `idea_vmware_tools` repos from the group github.
+Make sure you name the directory `N4_VE11C_LATEST_20160120`, as scripts rely on this name (e.g., check this out to `~/IDEA/N4_VE11C_LATEST_20160120`).

+Configure your Remote Desktop client to share `~/IDEA/N4_VE11C_LATEST_20160120/` (or wherever you checked out the repos) with the remote system.

+On the remote Windows system, enable sharing on `C:\MIDEA` for user IDEA.

+You should now be able to mount `MIDEA` on your local system via SMB, using the `mount_midea_share.bash` script, which will mount it into the current directory as `./midea-mnt`.

+Once the remote drive is mounted locally, run `config_built_dir.sh` to ensure binaries are copied back to your local machine (you only need to do this once).

+Put any source packages you have received from Siemens in the `packages` directory and run `install_source.sh`.
+This can be re-run whenever you get new source packages.

 ### Configuring XA30A VMs